Federal Student Loan Consolidation

 What is Student Loan Consolidation?

 Federal student loan consolidation is a process by which you combine several federal student loans into one new loan called a Direct Consolidation Loan.
 A Direct Consolidation Loan can only be used for federal student loans.
-If you are looking to consolidate private student loans or consolidate federal and private student loans together, you will need to explore student loan refinancing with a private lender.
+If you are looking to consolidate existing private student loans or consolidate federal student loans and existing private student loans together, you will need to explore student loan refinancing with a private loan lender rather than new direct consolidation loans.

 What Types of Student Loans Can Be Consolidated?